giacomoborin/giacomoborin/README.md

 - 👋 Hi, I’m @giacomoborin
-- 👀 I’m interested in Algebra, Cryptography and Python
+- 👀 I’m interested in Algebra, Cryptography and Python (also sagemath)
 - 🌱 I’m currently learning Mathematics in Univeristy of Trento
 - 📫 How to reach me:
   - Mail : giacomo.borin@studenti.unitn.it